Aftercare Addiction Recovery Programs

 Who Needs Addiction Aftercare?

-Aftercare can be useful for anyone with a history of drug or alcohol abuse problems.
+Aftercare can be useful for anyone with a history of drug or alcohol use disorder problems.
 This is especially true for people with chronic addiction or a co-occurring mental illness.

 Aftercare programs may be helpful for: